sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Even though actuator logger's endpoint let you change the logging level
   - app instances in the cloud are disposable
-  - it will change just a single instance
+  - it will change just a single instance unless you use spring clous bus

 ## Trouble-shooting

 - *what is templated below?
-It means it has a variable to be set
+It means it has a variable to be set or not

 ```
 "_links": {